eppye-bots/wiki_for_rtd/introduction.rst

 #.
 Install bots

    #.
 Download bots installer.
    #.
 Install bots (double-click).
    #.
 Installation takes some time; be patient.
       During the installation the libraries bots needs are installed.
    #.
 You will be notified if the installation went OK.

-.. note: mind your rights.
+.. note:: mind your rights.
 Both Python and Bots need to be installed as admin (windows vista/7/8).

-.. note: the windows installer includes dependencies for standard installation; there are more dependencies for less used functions.
+.. note:: the windows installer includes dependencies for standard installation; there are more dependencies for less used functions.

-Linux/Unix installation
+\*nix installation
 ~~~~~~~~~~~~~~~~~~~~~~~~

 There is no \*.deb or \*.rpm for bots - would be great if you have experience with this and want to give some help.